chris-reichl/MicroPython_LC709203F/README.md

 ## Connection of the sensor
 ### Raspberry Pi Pico with Adafruit LC709203F and 10kΩ Thermistor
+#### Please note:
+Don't forget to connect a battery to one of the JST connectors on the Adafruit LC709203F.
+If no battery is connected it will cause an I2C error and the program will stop!
 ![Raspberry Pi Pico with Adafruit LC709203F and 10kΩ Thermistor](https://github.com/chris-reichl/MicroPython_LC709203F/blob/main/pictures/Raspberry_Pi_Pico_Adafruit_LC709203F_Thermistor.PNG?raw=true)

 ### Pycom Board with Adafruit LC709203F and 10kΩ Thermistor
+#### Please note:
+Don't forget to connect a battery to one of the JST connectors on the Adafruit LC709203F.
+If no battery is connected it will cause an I2C error and the program will stop!
 ![Pycom Board with Adafruit LC709203F and 10kΩ Thermistor](https://github.com/chris-reichl/MicroPython_LC709203F/blob/main/pictures/Pycom_WiPy_Adafruit_LC709203F_Thermistor.PNG?raw=true)

 <!-- Usage Example -->